Khoekhoe language: History

 The Haiǁom, who had spoken a Juu language, later shifted to Khoekhoe.
-The name for the speakers, Khoekhoen, is from the word khoe "person", with reduplication and the suffix -n to indicate the general plural.
+The name for the speakers, Khoekhoen, is from the word khoe ('person'), with reduplication and the suffix -n to indicate the general plural.
 Georg Friedrich Wreede was the first European to study the language, after arriving in ǁHui!gaeb (later Cape Town) in 1659.

 Status

 Khoekhoe is a national language in Namibia.
-In Namibia and South Africa, state-owned broadcasting corporations produce and broadcast radio programmes in Khoekhoegowab.
+In Namibia and South Africa, state-owned broadcasting corporations produce and broadcast radio programmes in Khoekhoe.

-It is estimated that only around 167,000 speakers of Khoekhoegowab remain in Africa, which makes it an endangered language.
+It is estimated that only around 167,000 speakers of Khoekhoe remain in Africa, which makes it an endangered language.
 In 2019, the University of Cape Town ran a series of short courses teaching the language, and 21 September 2020 launched its new Khoi and San Centre.
 An undergraduate degree programme is being planned to be rolled out in coming years.

 Dialects

 Modern scholars generally see three dialects: